mattermost-community/focalboard/website/README.md

 # Focalboard website

 This folder is used to manage the website at [focalboard.com](https://www.focalboard.com/).
 It was built using [Hugo](https://gohugo.io/).
-The website

 - The main page for https://focalboard.com can be found at [/site/layouts/partials/hero.htm](site/layouts/partials).
 - Other content can be found in the [/site/content](site/content) folder.